On integral local Shimura varieties: The Hodge type case

 The following statement encapsulates a construction of \cite{KP}, as extended in \cite{KZhou}, \cite{KPZ}.

-\begin{proposition} (\cite{KP}, \cite{KZhou}) Let $(\CG,\mu)\hook (\GL(\La),\mu_d)$ be an integral Hodge embedding which satisfies (a), (b), (c) of Theorem \ref{thmRep} and which is very good\footnote{this condition was erroneously omitted in \cite{KP}, \cite{KZhou}; the fact that it is satisfied in all cases of interest is shown in \cite{KPZ}.} at a point $y_0\in \BM^{\rm loc}_{\CG,\mu}(k)$ corresponding to the base point $x_0\in \CM^{\rm int}_{\CG, b, \mu}(\Spd(k))$.
+\begin{proposition} Let $(\CG,\mu)\hook (\GL(\La),\mu_d)$ be an integral Hodge embedding which satisfies (a), (b), (c) of Theorem \ref{thmRep} and which is very good\footnote{this condition was erroneously omitted in \cite{KP}, and the first version of \cite{KZhou}; the fact that it is satisfied in all cases of interest is shown in \cite{KPZ}.} at a point $y_0\in \BM^{\rm loc}_{\CG,\mu}(k)$ corresponding to the base point $x_0\in \CM^{\rm int}_{\CG, b, \mu}(\Spd(k))$.
 Let $R_E$ be the formal completion of the local ring of ${\rm Gr}(d,\La)_{O}$ at $y_0$.
 There exists a $p$-divisible group $\sG^{\rm univ}$ over $R_E$ which is a versal formal deformation of $\sG_0$ and which satisfies the following property:

 Let $K/\br E$ be a finite field extension and $\wt x^*: R_E\to O_K$ a local $O$-algebra homomorphism satisfying:

 \begin{itemize} \item[a)] The filtration on $\BD\otimes_{\breve\BZ_p} K$ which corresponds to the deformation $\sG_{\wt x}:={\wt x}^*(\sG^{\rm univ})$ of the $p$-divisible group $\sG_0$ to $O_K$ given by base change of $\sG^{\rm univ}$ via $\wt x^*$, is induced by a $G$-valued cocharacter which is $G$-conjugate to $\mu^{-1}$;